nordicenergy/guardian-proof-of-stake-platform/README.md

 # The Guardian - Proof of Stake Consensus Protocol (idea)

 Guardian is an open source multichain platform and proof-of-stake consensus protocol to preventing pandemics.
-Nordic Energy´s Guardian cross-platform based of Nxt blockchain.

 ### Free the globe from pandemic